AtaS/taskanalyse/README.md

  - Integrate CI to run tests automatically upon pushing to git repo
  - Setup automated deployments to UAT environment upon successfully passing of all tests after pushing to git repo
  - Add test coverage analysis maven mojos
- - Add PM, Maven code quality  / analysis plugin
+ - Add PMD, Maven code quality  / analysis plugin
  - Add MySQL db implementation for persistent storage i.e. MySQLTaskRepository implements TaskRepository
  - Add clientId check to restrict who can call which endpoint, Spring Security and OAuth can be good to use.